syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### create
 {:#events:create}

-Triggered when the scheduler is rendered completely.
+Triggers when the Scheduler completely renders on the page.

 <table class="params">
     <thead>